 Diagnosis for Rosacea:

 Diagnosing rosacea can be difficult because it may be confused with other dermal conditions, such as acne.
-A doctor will usually diagnose rosacea based on physical examination of the skin’s surface and questions about how to ease symptoms.
+A doctor will usually diagnose rosacea based on a physical examination of the skin’s surface and questions about how to ease symptoms.

 Treatment for Rosacea: